 - Competitive stipend

-Out of a diverse pool of applicants, a team of four students has been selected to participate in the 2018 International Research Experience for Students (IRES)- US-Germany Collaboration to advance research and education in materials for extreme environments.
-Chance Barrett, Luisana Calderon, Michelle Otero, and Jalime Vargas will be traveling to Cologne, Germany, and Stuttgart, Germany to spend the summer collaborating with the German Aerospace Center (DLR) at these state-of-the-art research facilities.
+Out of a diverse pool of applicants, a team of four students has been selected to participate in the 2019 International Research Experience for Students (IRES): US-Germany Collaboration to advance research and education in materials for extreme environments.
+Jessica Baker, Andrew Laich, Matthew Northam, and Zachary Stein will be traveling to Cologne and Stuttgart in Germany to spend the summer collaborating with the German Aerospace Center (DLR) at these state-of-the-art research facilities.
 Follow their experiences through the IRES Blog.

 Research on the Mechanics of Aerospace Materials for Extreme Environments